prasannasPitch/Projects_Self_Driving_Car/Extended_Kalman_Filter/README.md

 4. **Update**  <p align="justify"> - the filter compares the "predicted" location with what the sensor measurement says.
 The predicted location and the measured location are combined to give an updated location.
 The Kalman filter will put more weight on either the predicted location or the measured location depending on the uncertainty of each value.
 The source vehicle will receive another sensor measurement after a time period Δt.
 The algorithm then does another predict and update step.</p>

 ![ekf_flow](https://user-images.githubusercontent.com/37708330/50034416-e4c8b380-fffc-11e8-872e-03881bfedae2.jpg)

+However, there is one major change while implementing a kalman filter with Radar and Lidar sensor.
+The Lidar sensor gets the point cloud values in cartesian coordinates and so a direct linear